Thompson Sampling in Function Spaces via Neural Operators: Neural operator Thompson sampling

-where \(\norm{\cdot}_{\outfspace}\) represents the norm in the operator's output function space $\outfspace$ and \(\regFactor > 0\) is a regularization factor which relates to the noise process $\vnoise$ \citep{Ordonez2025observation}.
-The $\argmin$ operator is implemented via gradient descent starting from $\parameters_{\iterIdx, 0} \sim \normal(0, \mat\Sigma_0)$, where $\mat\Sigma_0$ is a diagonal matrix following Kaiming \citep{He2015nninit} or LeCun initialization \citep{LeCun1998}, which scale the weights intialization variance by the width of the previous layer.
-By standard results on the infinite-width limit of neural networks, we can show that the trained neural operator converges to a posterior sample from a vector-valued GP when, e.g., we train only the last linear layer \citep[App.
-D]{Lee2019}, which in turn guarantees regret bounds (\autoref{sec:theory}).
-In practice, we also note that inputs are discretized over a finite grid or some other finite-dimensional representation \citep{Kovachki2023}.
+where \(\norm{\cdot}\) represents the norm in the underlying vector space, and \(\regFactor > 0\) is a regularization factor which relates to the noise process $\vnoise$ \citep{Ordonez2025observation}.
+We minimize $\loss_\iterIdx$ via gradient descent starting from $\parameters_{\iterIdx, 0} \sim \normal(0, \mat\Sigma_0)$, where $\mat\Sigma_0$ is a diagonal matrix following Kaiming He \citep{He2015nninit} or LeCun initialization \citep{LeCun1998}, which scale each layer's weights initialization variance according to the width of the previous layer.
+By an extension of standard results on the infinite-width limit of neural networks to the neural operator setting, we can show that the trained neural operator approximates a posterior sample from a vector-valued GP when, e.g., we train only the last linear layer (see App. \ref{sec:sampling-by-gd}), which in turn guarantees regret bounds (\autoref{sec:theory}).
+The prior over $\nnop_*$ is implicitly defined as the vector-valued Gaussian process given by the conjugate kernel \citep{Lee2018,Hu2021} associated with the neural operator architecture and the weights initialization distribution.
+Lastly, we note that, in practice, observations are discretized over a finite grid or other finite-dimensional representation \citep{Kovachki2023}, so that the observation space is $\obsspace\subseteq\R^\obsdim$ and the difference norms in \autoref{eq:training} reduce to Euclidean distances.

-\subsection{Thompson Sampling Algorithm}
+\subsection{Thompson sampling algorithm}